step three- alter your furniture

 You can also use Liquid Nails to adhere the oven wood circles (aka, the burners)

-If you are worried about your paint job getting scratched up, you might want to give the whole piece a clear coat.
-I gave it three coats of the clear coat.
-Note, the faucet was wrapped in plastic to protect it.
+If you are worried about your paint job getting scratched up, you might want to give the whole piece a clear coat in addition to the paint.
+I gave the kitche three coats of the clear coat.
+Note, the faucet was wrapped in plastic while spraying on the clear coat to protect it.

 If you are wanting a back splash for your kitchen, I found a really fun, inexpensive option that’s easy to install!
-At The Home Depot I bought some $0.89 squares of linoleum stick on tiles.
-I love the faux carrara marble look!
-Here’s an option on Amazon.
+At The Home Depot I bought some $0.89 squares of linoleum stick on tiles that incorporate my love for the faux carrara marble look!
+Here’s an option on Amazon if you would rather shop from home.

-I cut them down to 2″x4″ rectangles and will install them to look like subway tiles
+I cut the linoleum tiles down to 2″x4″ rectangles and then installed them to look the same as subway tiles

 I cut them with a paper cutter I had on hand.
 It was nice and fast.
 I had to rip the paper backing because the paper cutter couldn’t make it all of the way through, but it was still an efficient way to cut the tiles.
 This paper cutter is similar to the one I have (and love)